-(a) In General.
-Awards may be granted in the form of Stock Awards.
-Stock Awards shall be awarded in such numbers and at such times during the term of the Plan as the Committee shall determine.

-(b) Restrictions.
-The Committee may condition, restrict or limit the grant of a Stock Award on the achievement of enumerated performance objectives or, with respect to Stock Awards issued to an Employee or a Consultant, on such Employee's or Consultant's continued employment or service to the Corporation through a specified period of time.
-The restricted period specified in respect of any Stock Award shall not be less than three years, except that the Committee may (i) provide for the restricted period to terminate at any time after one year upon the attainment of performance-based objectives, and (ii) grant Stock Awards of up to 30,000 shares of Stock without regard to this limitation.
-Furthermore, the Committee may not terminate the restrictions applicable to outstanding Stock Awards except in connection with a Change in Control.
-The Committee may grant an unrestricted Stock Award only if the Committee determines that such Stock Award is made in lieu of all or a portion of salary or cash bonus of comparable value.
+- (a) In General.
+Awards may be granted in the form of Stock Awards or Restricted Stock Units.
+Stock Awards and Restricted Stock Units shall be awarded in such numbers and at such times during the term of the Plan as the Committee shall determine.
+"Restricted Stock Unit" means an Award that is valued by reference to Stock, which value may be paid to the Grantee by delivery of such property as the Committee shall determine, including, without limitation, cash or Stock, or any combination thereof, and that has such restrictions as the Committee, in its sole discretion, may impose. - (b) Restrictions.
+The Committee may condition, restrict or limit the grant of a Stock Award or Restricted Stock Units on the achievement of enumerated performance objectives or, with respect to Stock Awards or Restricted Stock Units issued to an Employee or a Consultant, on such Employee's or Consultant's continued employment or service to the Corporation through a specified period of time.
+The restricted period specified in respect of any Stock Award or Restricted Stock Unit shall not be less than three years, except that the Committee may (i) provide for the restricted period to terminate at any time after one year upon the attainment of performance-based objectives, and (ii) grant Stock Awards or Restricted Stock Units of up to 30,000 shares of Stock without regard to this limitation.
+Furthermore, the Committee may not terminate the restrictions applicable to outstanding Stock Awards or Restricted Stock Units except in connection with a Change in Control.
+The Committee may grant an unrestricted Stock Award or Restricted Stock Units only if the Committee determines that such Stock Award is made in lieu of all or a portion of salary or cash bonus of comparable value. - (c) Rights of Holders of Restricted Stock.

-(c) Rights as Stockholders.
 During the period in which any shares of Stock received pursuant to a Stock Award are subject to any restrictions, the Committee may, in its sole and absolute discretion, deny the Grantee to whom such shares have been awarded all or any of the rights of a stockholder with respect to such shares, including, but not by way of limitation, limiting the right to vote such shares or the right to receive dividends on such shares.